-From Euphrasia on February 12th, 2009 in General Remodel
+From Dean Dowd on February 12, 2009 in General Remodel

 Who are these folks?
 Often referred to as the Baby Boomers, they were born between 1946-1964.
 These people are, for the most part, healthy, active, intelligent, and full of life.